 We want other churches to have what we have, regarding interns; so we set up and maintain this ARP intern website www.arpinterns.com We also host a quarterly lecture series for all interns in the greater-Charlotte area.
 My style of training is really quite simple: I invite men, who appear to be called to pastoral ministry, to participate with me in all aspects of my ministry.
 That’s all there is to it – that, along with transparency and godly concern for one another.
 At present, we have four men who are serving in an internship capacity.
-We financially support four RTS students – Bruce Brown, Eric Hancox, Mark Jones and Paul Ragwa.
-James Costner, although not an intern, does all that the interns do.
-He is a former RTS student.
+We financially support three RTS students – Bruce Brown, Eric Hancox, and Mark Jones.
 RTS requires its students to do internships.
 We are located nine miles away from the school, so as long as RTS is thriving we ought to thrive in this aspect of our mission.
 These interns will hopefully be pastoring churches one day, so it is easy to see how this ministry in our small church will eventually have a large influence.
 You can read more about our intern program in the “ministry” section of this website.

 A Vibrant, Biblical Church